FOyelude/Analysis-of-Power-Outage-over-the-Last-10-Years/README.md

-# Analysis of Power Outage over the Last 10 Years
+# How Will Last Decade's Power Outage Affect the future

 ---